-- Student organizations planning a meeting or event that includes guests must work through the SEAL office (Student Engagement, Activities, and Leadership).
+- Student organizations planning an event that includes a significant number of guests must work through the SEAL office (Student Engagement, Activities, and Leadership).

-- Employees planning a meeting or event that includes guests must consult with the Facilities Request Group.
+- Employees planning an event that includes a significant number of guests must consult with the Facilities Request Group.

 The Facilities Request Group is charged with making recommendations for all requests to use campus facilities and determining what, if any, reconfigurations, capacity limitations or vaccination requirements are necessary to comply with COVID protocols.

-- Mary Alma Noonan (chair), Vice President for Finance & Administration
+- Samir Datta (chair), Vice President for Finance & Administration

 - Matt Baumler, Executive Director of Alumni & Constituency Engagement